jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.7.8 (2023/06/23) =
+* Update: The non-public post-types can now be 'Sync All' if they are mentioned in the settings of 'Sync Posts'.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.7.7 (2023/06/18) =
 * Add: Many namespaces can now be used at the same time.
 * Fix: Issue with the ask() function for the Chatbot JS API.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.7.6 (2023/06/15) =
 * Add: Streaming in Playground.